Author: Glenn Fosbraey

 An ode to the social realism of ‘boring’ lyrics – from The Kinks to The Streets

-Glenn Fosbraey, University of Winchester The majority of chart artists content themselves with writing lyrics about relationships, breakups or their lavish lifestyles.
+The majority of chart artists content themselves with writing lyrics about relationships, breakups or their lavish lifestyles.
 Take the current top 10 song, Prada by Cassö, RAYE & D-Block Europe.
 As one might expect from the title, it speaks of designer clothes, fancy hotels and expensive cars.
-Other artists, however,…
+Other artists, however, satisfy themselves with something a…

 Written by